timescale/docs/migrate/livesync.md

 1. **Create a publication named `analytics` which publishes `metrics` and `tags` tables**

    `PUBLICATION` enables you to add all the tables in the schema or even all the tables in the database.
-However, it requires superuser privileges on most of the managed Postgres offerings.
+However, it requires superuser privileges on most of the managed PostgreSQL offerings.

    ```sql
    CREATE PUBLICATION analytics FOR TABLE metrics, tags;